-- Complete Task: Start the Demo. - Complete Task: Configure Client Control Tab Fields.

-- 1. Click on the Request Balancing tab to see how many requests are going to each of your worker nodes. - 2.
-Click on the Session Balancing tab to see how many active sessions are being hosted by each of your worker nodes. - 3.
+- Complete Task: Start the Demo. - Complete Task: Configure Client Control Tab Fields. - Click on the Request Balancing tab to see how many requests are going to each of the worker nodes. - 2.
+Click on the Session Balancing tab to see how many active sessions are being hosted by each of the worker nodes. - 3.
 Stop some of the worker nodes, or undeploy load-demo.war, and observe the effect that this has on request and session balancing. - 4.
-Restart some of your worker nodes, or re-deploy the load-demo.war to some of your workers, and observe the effect that this has on request and session balancing. - 5.
+Restart some of the worker nodes, or re-deploy the load-demo. war to some of the workers, and observe the effect that this has on request and session balancing. - 5.
 Experiment with adding artificial load to one or more worker nodes and observe the effects on load and session balancing.
-(See Section 10.3.1, "Generating Artificial Load" for details.)
+(See Section 12.3.1, "Generate artificial load" for details.)

-10.3.1.
-Generating Artificial Load
+12.3.1.
+Generate artificial load